 Self-criticism, like self-administered brain surgery, is perhaps not a good idea.
 Can the ‘self’ see the ‘self’ with any objectivity?Joyce Carol Oates

 It is not a sign of weakness, but a sign of high maturity, to rise to the level of self-criticism.Martin Luther King, Jr.

-As Louise Hay says, You have been criticizing yourself for years and it hasn’t worked.
+As Louise Hay says, You have been criticizing yourself for years, and it hasn’t worked.
 Try approving of yourself and see what happens.

 Here are some steps to accept the situation and protect ourselves from overthinking self-critic.

-Criticism will not help your situation.
-Accept yourself, observe the situation, take action as one at a time and enjoy the present.
-It could improve your thoughts and help you to move ahead.
+- Stop all criticism – Criticism will not help your situation.
+Accept yourself, observe, take action as one at a time, and enjoy the present.
+It could improve your thoughts and guide you to move ahead.

-Let the past go.
+- Forgive yourself – Let the past go.
 You did the best you could at the time with the understanding, awareness, and knowledge that you had.

-Stop scaring yourself with whatif kind of thoughts.
+- Don’t scare yourself – Stop worrying yourself with what-if kind of thoughts.
 Switch that thought to a pleasant one.

-Be gentle with yourself.
-Have patience to learn new ways of thinking.
-Treat yourself as you would someone you really love.
+- Be gentle and kind – Be gentle with yourself.
+Have the patience to learn new ways of thinking.
+Treat yourself as you would someone you love.

-Criticism breaks us down.
+- Praise – Criticism breaks us down.
 Praise and tell yourself how well you are doing with every little thing.